filipegoncalves/rust-config/README.md

 - [ ] Add `#include` support to include other configuration files
 - [X] Automatically concatenate blank-separated string literals in the configuration.
 Useful for settings with big strings
 - [ ] Export a public API to manipulate a configuration in runtime and possibly write it to a file
+- [ ] Add more escape sequences possibilities in string literals (make it similar to what Rust supports)

 ## Parser
 - [X] Figure out why the parser returns an error on a blanks-only configuration
-- [ ] Consider splitting the parser into lexer + syntax analyser (much like we would in C with flex + byacc), OR
-- [ ] Use [nom](https://github.com/Geal/nom) to generate the parser instead of rust-peg.
+- [X] Use [nom](https://github.com/Geal/nom) to generate the parser instead of rust-peg.
 Rust-peg uses features that will not be available in beta.

 ## Misc
 - [X] Refactor misc types (`Setting`, `SettingsList`, etc) into a separate, independent module